Accommodation strategies

 Safely support productivity for employees with mental health issues who are at work or returning to work.
 Engage employees in solutions related to performance and well-being.

-The goal of accommodation is to help employees who have a disability to remain productive and feel supported in their workplace.
+The goal of accommodation is to help employees who have a disability to remain productive and feel supported at work.
 Developing sustainable solutions is more likely to happen by engaging employees to help determine what will work for them.
-The strategies shared here can help support the discussion with an employee that has a mental health related disability.
+The strategies shared here can help support the discussion with an employee who has a mental health related disability.

 The following accommodation strategies: